Optimization of CNOT circuits on limited connectivity architecture: Introduction

-CNOT circuits, in which there are only CNOT gates, are indispensable for quantum circuit synthesis to construct general circuits~\cite{aaronson2004improved,patel2008optimal,barends2014superconducting,vartiainen2004efficient}, since people often use CNOT gates with some single qubit gates to construct universal quantum computing~\cite{shi2002both,barenco1995elementary,boykin2000new}.
-The optimization of the size/depth of CNOT circuits shed some light on more general problem of arbitrary circuit mapping.
-CNOT circuits also dominate stabilizer circuits, which plays an important role in quantum error correction~\cite{nielsen2002quantum} and quantum fault-tolerant computations~\cite{bravyi2005universal}.
-Aaronson \textit{et al.} \cite{aaronson2004improved} proved that any stabilizer circuit has a canonical form, \textit{i.e.}, H-C-P-C-P-C-H-P-C-P-C, where H and P are one layer of Hadamard gates and Phase gates respectively, and C is a block of CNOT gates only.
-Hence, optimization of CNOT circuits can be directly applied to optimization of stabilizer circuit.
+CNOT circuits, in which there are only CNOT gates, are indispensable for quantum circuit synthesis to construct general circuits~\cite{aaronson2004improved,patel2008optimal,barends2014superconducting,vartiainen2004efficient}, since people often use CNOT gates with some single-qubit gates to build universal quantum computing~\cite{shi2002both,barenco1995elementary,boykin2000new}.
+The optimization of the size/depth of CNOT circuits shed some light on the more general problem of arbitrary circuit mapping.
+CNOT circuits also dominate stabilizer circuits, which play an important role in quantum error correction~\cite{nielsen2002quantum} and quantum fault-tolerant computations~\cite{bravyi2005universal}.
+Aaronson \textit{et al.} \cite{aaronson2004improved} proved that any stabilizer circuit has a canonical form, \textit{i.e.}, H-C-P-C-P-C-H-P-C-P-C, where H and P are one layer of Hadamard gates and Phase gates respectively, and C is a block of CNOT gates only. {It follows that the depth of stabilizer circuits equals $5d_{\text{CNOT}} + 5$, where $d_{\text{CNOT}}$ is the depth of CNOT circuits.} Hence, the optimization of CNOT circuits can be directly applied to the optimization of stabilizer circuits.

-There are many researchers aiming at reducing the size/depth of CNOT circuits without topological constraints~\cite{moore2001parallel,jiang2019optimal,patel2008optimal}.
-For instance, Moore and Nilsson \cite{moore2001parallel} proposed an algorithm to parallelize any CNOT circuits to $O(\log n)$ depth with $O(n^2)$ ancillas, in which the depth matches the lower bound $\Omega(\log n)$.
-However, these work can not be directly applied to near-term quantum devices with topological constraints.
+Many researchers are aiming at reducing the size/depth of CNOT circuits without {limited connectivity architecture}~\cite{moore2001parallel,jiang2019optimal,patel2008optimal}. {For instance, Patel \emph{et al}.~\cite{patel2008optimal} proposed an algorithm to optimize any CNOT circuits to $O(n^2/\log n)$ size on the full connectivity architecture.} Moore and Nilsson \cite{moore2001parallel} proposed an algorithm to parallelize any CNOT circuits to $O(\log n)$ depth with $O(n^2)$ ancillas { on the full connectivity architecture}, in which the depth matches the lower bound $\Omega(\log n)$.

+However, {these} work can not be directly applied to near-term quantum devices with {limited connectivity architecture}.